nautical charts and marine maps

 6. Pilot Charts: These charts provide long-term data on wind and weather patterns, currents, and other information useful for planning a voyage.
 They are particularly useful for long-range planning, such as ocean crossings.

-Apps like savvy navvy combine many of the above-listed specific charts into one easy to use app so that you have all the essential information you need, in one place.
+Apps like Savvy Navvy combine many of the above-listed specific charts into one easy to use app so that you have all the essential information you need, in one place.

-digital marine charts
+digital marine charts Savvy Navvy

 Which nautical charts are better: paper or electronic?